 non-fiction Used for a non-Documentary title, like a Talk-Show, to indicate that the people are portraying themselves

 tv-special Affects the display of a title; it will say 'TV special' instead of 'TV movie' at the top of the page.
 Also acts like the non-fiction keyword

 tv-mini-series Affects the display of a title; it will say 'TV miniseries' instead of 'TV series' at the top of the page

 hardcore | sex These two keywords, combined with the Adult genre, will restrict the display of a title to those people who have chosen to see adult titles

 -character Used to denote a character's appearance in a title.
 The formatting should be presented as the name of the character first, followed by "-character".
 So, for Star Wars, we'd list Han Solo as "Han-Solo-character".
 This can be used for both fictional characters, and fictional portrayals of real life people (including when someone is playing a fictionalized, scripted portrayal of themselves).
 Please note that if the character is recurring in a series the character keyword should only be added to the parent and not individual episodes.

 There are some keywords that have a specific meaning:

-triple-f-rated Used for any title which meets all three of the f-rated criteria: directed by a woman, written by a woman and features significant women on screen in their own right
+triple-f-rated Used for any title which is directed by a woman, written by a woman and features significant women on screen in their own right